 Our top needs:

-- Funding: Program - $5,000 to expand enrollment and build developmental opportunities for The ACHIEVERS PROGRAM.
+- Funding: Program - $5,500 to expand enrollment, further develop our mentorship program and build a strong Alumni Network for The ACHIEVERS PROGRAM.
 This six-month program for African American high school male seniors helps to prepare and support their transition to college.

-- Funding: Program - $1,500 for "EDUCATE A GIRL AND CHANGE THE WORLD" Your support will help the Links' International Trends Facet implement an exciting new program that will educate and inspire girls in the Sacramento community to develop their own paths to academic success and to help girls abroad achiever similar success.
+- Funding: Program - $2,000 for "EDUCATE A GIRL CHANGE THE WORLD."
+The Links' International Trends Facet is entering year-two of empowering young women of color, here and in Haiti, who are at-risk of missing educational opportunities and experiences.
+This program provides tools to young girls to help develop their own paths to academic success and helps girls abroad achieve similar success.

 Cassandra Jennings, Board Chair